odaywanghao/Cnn/README.md

 	ConvLayer(16, (5,5), (2, 2))

-Likewise a perceptron layer in the fully-connected section is created by specifying the number of outgoing units from the layer, number of incoming units to the layer and the type of activation function for the layer.
+Likewise a fully-connected layer is created by specifying the number of outgoing units from the layer, number of incoming units to the layer and the type of activation function for the layer.

 	PerceptronLayer(10, 150, "softmax")